Trusted WordPress tutorials, when you need them most.

 Subscribe to WPBeginner

-If you’d prefer written comparisons, please keep reading.
+If you’d prefer a written comparison, please keep reading.

-The best way to understand the difference between WordPress.com vs WordPress.org is to take a look at each platform individually.
+The best way to understand the difference between WordPress.com and WordPress.org is to examine each platform individually.

 Here’s a comparison of both versions of WordPress: